dancinturtle/ninjaGoldDebug/README.md

 Ninja Gold Debug Quiz

 1. FORK this repo
-2. CLONE this repo into your machine
+2. CLONE your forked repo into your machine
 3. NAVIGATE into the cloned project
 4. DEBUG
 5. GIT ADD